Here are the key developments in the weekslong search for Nancy Guthrie

 Tuesday, February 17

-The Pima County sheriff announces Tuesday afternoon that DNA tested from gloves found near Nancy Guthrie’s house does not have any matches in the national database known as CODIS, and doesn’t match DNA found at the 84-year-old’s home, either.
+The Pima County sheriff announces Tuesday afternoon that DNA tested from gloves found near Nancy Guthrie’s house does not have any matches in the national database known as CODIS, and doesn’t match DNA found at her home, either.

 DNA found at her Tucson property is still being analyzed, Nanos says, adding that nothing in the investigation has any matches in CODIS.
 CODIS is the FBI-managed Combined DNA Index System, a national database that holds more than 19 million offender profiles, according to the agency.

-Investigators are looking into other genetic genealogy options to check for matches with the DNA evidence, the sheriff said, noting CODIS is just one of the databases available.
+Investigators are looking into other genetic genealogy options to check for matches with the DNA evidence, the sheriff says, noting CODIS is just one of the databases available.

 Meanwhile, investigators have been visiting gun shops in the Tucson area.
 The suspect was seen in doorbell video with a gun and a holster that the sheriff said “had some pretty unique characteristics.”

-CNN spoke to roughly a half dozen shop owners, most of whom said they weren’t able to comment on what investigators asked them, but one owner said Tuesday FBI officials visited about a week ago and showed him pictures of various people, but he didn’t recognize any of the individuals.
+CNN spoke to roughly a half dozen shop owners, most of whom said they weren’t able to comment on what investigators asked them, but one owner says FBI officials visited about a week ago and showed him pictures of various people, but he didn’t recognize any of the individuals.

+Investigators continue to follow up on various leads, including processing evidence from the homes of two people who were detained and later released, Nanos says in an interview with CNN affiliate KNXV.
+The sheriff assures that “if detectives weren’t satisfied, they wouldn’t have been released.”

 Monday, February 16

-The sheriff’s department clears all Guthrie family members – including siblings and spouses – as possible suspects in the 84-year-old’s disappearance in a Monday afternoon statement.
+The sheriff’s department clears all Guthrie family members – including siblings and spouses – as possible suspects in Guthrie’s disappearance in a Monday afternoon statement.

 Nanos’ statement puts an end to online speculation throughout the weekslong search for Nancy Guthrie about her family’s possible involvement.